Seungwoo321/vue-d3-tutorial/README.md

 ## Introduction

-This guide wil D3 only for mathematic operation and let only Vue manipulate the DOM.

-Hope this helps you build reusable and highly efficient components using D3 and Vue.js. 😄
+This guide will D3 only for mathematic operation and let only Vue manipulate the DOM.
+We hope this helps you build reusable and highly efficient components using D3 and Vue.js. 😄

 ---
 This tutorial is converted [d3 example](https://observablehq.com/@d3/gallery) to Vue.js.